StoneOrbits/VortexEngine/docs/lightshow_lol_getting_started.md

 # First Time Using Lightshow.lol

-Welcome to Lightshow.lol, our powerful Vortex Engine mode designing tool!
+Welcome to Lightshow.lol, our powerful Vortex Engine mode designing tool.
 If you’re new, you might be wondering:
 - *How does this work?*
 - *How do I get started?*